pmatiello/mockfn/README.md

       -DpomFile=target/classes/META-INF/maven/me.pmatiello/mockfn/pom.xml
 ```

-Notice that this step requires clojars to be configured as a server in the local
+Note that this step requires clojars to be configured as a server in the local
 `~/.m2/settings.xml` file.

 ## Contribution Policy